eBay/jsonex/README.md

 JSONCoder is a light weight generic object serialization / deserialization library similar to Jackson or FastJson.
 This library has been widely used in various eBay domain projects for years.
 It does not mean to be a replacement for other popular libraries.
 But it solves some specific problems which are not available or not well supported in other alternatives.

 ## Why JSONCoder
 There are plenty of options for JSON serialization/deserialization libraries, why we need another one?
-If you are also a fan of JSON , but hate the limitation that JSON standards make it so hard to be used as a configuration language.
-But still don't give up JSON to YAML (JSON is nice, why need Yet Another Markup Language).
+If you are also a fan of JSON , but hate the restrictions by JSON standards that make it so hard to be used as a configuration language, but still don't want to give up JSON to YAML (JSON is nice, why need Yet Another Markup Language).
 You can have a try of this library.
-This library focuses on solving following problem well:
+This library focuses on solving following problems well:

 * Supports JSON extension proposal ([JSONX](./JSONX.md)) which will make it friendly for configuration, such as
     * comments support
     * quote of key is optional
     * customize quote characters (Avoid un-necessary escapes by choosing different quote characters)
-    * multiple string literal as in ES6
+    * multi-line string literal as in ES6
     * Merge of config files (e.g. environment specific config override common config)
 * Supports serialization of arbitrary java objects out of box by detecting cyclic object references.
 You don't have to write serializer friendly classes.
 Whatever you have, it's supported.
 * Make sensible default over configuration.
 Minimize annotation or configuration usage.
-Such as it silently ignore unknown properties by default for forward compatibility
+Such as it silently ignores unknown properties by default for forward compatibility
 * Focuses on developer friendly APIs at the same time still provides flexible configurations

 ## Features